Avoid These 3 Sump Pump Mistakes

 There are two ways a sump pump may lose power: there's no backup power source, or it has been unplugged.
 Power cuts are often the most common cause of a sump pump failure; without a generator, your sump pump won't be able to work.
 This can be a serious problem during extreme weather such as heavy rainstorms and intense snowfalls which may also require water damage restoration.
 If your sump pump is unplugged for any reason,it will not operate without a backup power source.
 Unless otherwise directed by a professional, keep it plugged in at all times to prevent any mishaps.

 If debris is stuck in your sump pump, it may ruin the motor, and as a result, your sump pump won't be as effective.
 When you install your sump pump, use a filter or cover it with a lid to prevent debris from entering and to ensure your sump pump works efficiently.
 Ideally, you should check on your sump pump and conduct maintenance at least once a year to avoid clogs and ensure that your sump pump will run smoothly in an emergency.
-If your sump pump fails, Canada’s Restoration Services will be on site in 45 minutes or less for emergency water damage repair.
+If your sump pump fails, Canada’s Restoration Services will respond in 45 minutes or less for emergency water damage repair.

 Contact a Professional

 In order to keep your home safe from water damage, make sure your sump pump is professionally maintained.
 In the instance that your sump pump fails during a rainstorm and you face water damage, contact our team of certified professionals, and we'll arrive as quickly as possible.